Written by

 Basics of the Wong Halves System

-The Wong Halves is a standard, balanced system for counting cards in blackjack, which allows players to track the ratio of high to low cards in the shoe and know when they have the advantage.
-The idea, of course, is that decks rich in high cards (Ace, 10s) are more favorable to the players, whereas decks with fewer high cards favor the house.
-The Wong Halves is a rather complicated, level-3 method, which means that there are three different numerical values assigned to the cards, positive or negative.
+The Wong Halves is a standard, balanced card-counting system for blackjack that allows players to track the ratio of high to low cards in the shoe and recognize when they have the edge.
+Decks rich in high cards (Aces and 10s) are more favorable to players, while decks with fewer high cards favor the house.
+The Wong Halves is a rather complicated, level-3 method, meaning that three different numerical values – positive or negative – are assigned to the cards.

-Moreover, this system uses fractions so compared to most methods, it is significantly harder to apply.
+Moreover, this system uses fractions, so it is significantly harder to apply than most methods.
 Here are the numerical values used in the Wong Halves count:

 As we can see, the highest value is assigned to the 5s (+1.5).
-These cards have been proved mathematically to offer the worst odds for the player.
-The high cards forming hands of 20, 21 (including blackjack), on the other hand, are worth -1.
-The method also assumes that the 9s in the deck shift the odds slightly in favor of the player, which is why they are also given negative value (-0.5).
+These cards have been proven mathematically to offer the worst odds for the player.
+In contrast, the high cards that form hands of 20 or 21 (including blackjack) are worth -1.
+The method also assumes that the 9s in the deck shift the odds slightly in favor of the player, which is why they are also given a negative value (-0.5).

-The sum of all card values for the deck is exactly 0, which makes the Wong Halves a balanced system.
-This means that before placing their bets, players will need to convert the running count into a true count but more on this below.
+The sum of all card values in the deck is exactly 0, which makes the Wong Halves a balanced system.
+This means that before placing their bets, players need to convert the running count into a true count – more on this below.

 How to Use the Wong Halves System?

-Before starting to count cards, players should determine their bankroll, as well as the minimum and maximum bets they are comfortable with.
-A good betting spread for beginners is 1-5, while larger spreads such as 1-10, 1-20 or more, offer more profitability and greater risk at the same time.
-Players start off the game with 1-unit bets after a reshuffle.
-They begin the count at 0 and add or subtract numbers from it as the cards appear on the table.
+Before starting to count cards, players should determine their bankroll, along with the minimum and maximum bets they are comfortable making.
+A good betting spread for beginners is 1-5, whereas larger spreads such as 1-10 or 1-20 offer higher profitability but also greater risk.
+After a reshuffle, players start the game with 1-unit bets.
+They begin the count at 0 and add or subtract numbers as cards appear on the table.

-As the structure of this system is a bit more complicated than usual, let’s take a 6-deck game as an example.
-The first cards dealt on the table are 7, 2, Queen, 4, and 8, corresponding to +0.5, +0.5, -1, +1, and 0.
-This means that our running count is +1, indicating that the player has a slight advantage over the house.
-However, these are just the first five cards dealt out of all 312 cards in the six decks used in this game.
+Because the structure of this system is a bit more complicated than usual, let’s use a 6-deck game as an example.
+The first cards dealt are 7, 2, Queen, 4, and 8, corresponding to +0.5, +0.5, -1, +1, and 0, respectively.
+This gives us a running count of +1, indicating that the player has a slight advantage over the house.
+However, these are just the first five cards of the 312 contained in the six decks used in this game.

-If even 2 cards with a negative value are drawn in the next deal, the count will dip below 0.
-This lack of uncertainty caused by the many cards still remaining in the shoe makes the running count of +1 completely irrelevant.
-In order to provide players with a more adequate count, the system requires conversion to the so-called “true count”.
+If even two cards with a negative value are drawn in the next deal, the count will dip below 0.
+The uncertainty created by the many cards still remaining in the shoe makes the running count of +1 essentially irrelevant.
+To provide a more accurate assessment, the system requires converting the running count to the so-called “true count”.

 True Count

-Unlike the running count that is constantly kept by players during the game, the true count takes the number of decks still not played into consideration.
-There are several different ways to determine the true count but most players stick to a simple and proven method – they just divide the running count by the number of decks in the shoe.
+Unlike the running count, which players maintain continuously during the game, the true count takes into account the number of decks still in play.
+There are several ways to determine the true count, but most players rely on a simple, proven method – they just divide the running count by the number of decks in the shoe.

-Following the same example, we have a running count of +1.
-Assuming some cards have been burnt and some have been dealt, there will be around 5 decks and half still left in the shoe.
-If 5 decks of cards are remaining (at best), we need to divide 1 by 5 for a true count of +0.20.
+Continuing with the same example, we have a running count of +1.
+Assuming some cards have been burned and some have been dealt, about five and a half decks remain in the shoe.
+If approximately five decks are left, we divide 1 by 5 to get a true count of +0.20.

-Since higher counts indicate better odds for the player, the true count we have is not impressive at all.
-In fact, we need a minimum true count of +2 to gain some actual advantage over the house.
-This means that we keep placing our minimum wager until the count becomes +2 or higher.
-Then, we increase the bet size to maximize the potential profits resulting from a favorable situation.
-The higher the count, the greater the bets should be.
-Of course, players should bet less when the count is low.
+Because higher counts indicate better odds for the player, this true count is far from impressive.
+In fact, we need a minimum true count of +2 to gain a real edge over the house.
+Therefore, we keep wagering the minimum until the count reaches +2 or higher.
+At that point, we raise the bet size to capitalize on the favorable situation.
+The higher the count, the larger the bets should be.
+Naturally, players should bet less when the count is low.

 Simplified Wong Halves Count

-Before applying this system in real games, players should practice it for some time.
-It is quite complex mainly because of the fractions that are used in calculating the running count.
-To avoid this difficulty, some card counters have simplified the Wong Halves system in two major ways.
+Before applying this system in real games, players should practice it for a while.
+The method is fairly complex, primarily because of the fractions involved in calculating the running count.
+To overcome this challenge, some card counters have simplified the Wong Halves system in two main ways.

 Doubling the Card Values